terreng/simple-web-server/www/src/docs/https.md

 ## Using a dummy certificate for testing purposes

 Some newer web APIs require a secure (https) connection in order to use certain features.
-While this isn't a problem when testing on localhost (see [Secure Contexts on MDN](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)), you may want to use a dummy HTTPS certificate to test these features on other devices over LAN.
+While this isn't a problem when testing on localhost (see [Secure contexts on MDN](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)), you may want to use a dummy HTTPS certificate to test these features on other devices over LAN.

 To use HTTPS with a dummy certificate, check the HTTPS checkbox and then click the "Generate dummy cert" button.